worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 }
 ```

-I’m calling it — 2038 robot servants will be programmed with GraphQL!

 Since GraphQL is a [graph-like structure](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)), we can get information loosely related to our event without creating a completely new request.
 This is where GraphQL really shines when compared to REST!
 You can think of these as roads or pathways connecting different places.
 In other words, if you are in the mall (as per our example above), you can go directly to the `general_store_store` in that `mall` and then to the `hardware_store` afterwards.
 Furthermore, because the `mall` is connected to the `post_office` by a road you can then drive to the `post_office` afterwards.

-Due to the map-like nature of queries, we can actually have a query that follows a circle route, ending up exactly where it started (although there is no real practical reason for this, it is fun nonetheless):
+Due to the map-like nature of queries, we can actually have a query that follows a circle route, ending up exactly where it started (there is no real practical reason for this, but it demonstrates the graph foundations of GraphQL).

 ```graphql
 query {